pgailinas/videoqa-representation-comparison/docs/index.md

 The research framework integrates video preprocessing, frame and clip retrieval, multimodal embedding generation, vector database indexing, and LLM-based inference to study how retrieval architectures influence contextual grounding, temporal reasoning, and question-answering performance within VideoQA systems.

-The repository provides a reproducible experimental environment for evaluating baseline and RAG-enhanced VideoQA approaches using public datasets, modular notebook-driven workflows, and configurable multimodal AI components designed to support research-oriented experimentation and future IEEE-style publication development.
+The repository provides a reproducible experimental environment for evaluating baseline and RAG-enhanced VideoQA approaches using public datasets, modular notebook-driven workflows, and configurable multimodal AI components.
+The project is publicly available through GitHub and supports execution in Google Colab or local Jupyter environments, enabling research-oriented experimentation and future IEEE-style publication development.

-## Reproducibility and Access
-The notebooks are publicly available through GitHub and can be viewed without an account.
-Running them in Google Colab requires a Google account.
-Users may also clone or download the repository and run the notebooks locally using Jupyter.

 ## Motivation and Research Problem